bznein/bznein.github.io/_posts/2018-11-30-My-web-resources.md

 comments: true
 ---

-# This post is intended as a giant list of web resources that I find useful, grouped into categories
+# This post is intended to be a giant list of web resources that I find useful, grouped into categories